Rozinagebrehiwet/Rozinagebrehiwet/README.md

 🛠 What I Bring to the Table
 Web Development Expertise: Crafting intuitive, responsive, and scalable web applications tailored to your needs.
-AI/ML Engineering: Building intelligent systems that solve real-world problems and drive business growth.
+AI/ML Engineering: Still Exploring and Building intelligent systems that solve real-world problems and drive business growth.
 Open-Source Contributions: Sharing knowledge and learning from the global developer community to stay ahead of the curve.

 💡 Why Work With Me?